rticommunity/rticonnextdds-examples/examples/asyncwaitset/c++03/README.md

 # Example Code: Asynchronous WaitSet

 There are two files in this example:
- - aws_publisher: publisher application
+ - AwsExample_publisher: publisher application
- - aws_subscriber: subscriber application
+ - AwsExample_subscriber: subscriber application

 You will use *rtiddsgen* to generate the additional files required to build and run the example.
 The *RTI Connext Core Libraries and Utilities Getting